nuls-io/devsite/docs/Docs/d_transaction.md

 When the module starts, it needs to read the configuration information of all the existing chains to initialize each chain.
 The default chain of the configuration will be started for the first time.

-- Basic information about the initialization chain
+#####Basic information about the initialization chain

-Load chain configuration information, initialize various logos, status, etc. when running the chain.
+- Load chain configuration information, initialize various logos, status, etc. when running the chain.

-- Initialize the chain RocksDB table
+#####Initialize the chain RocksDB table

-Create a db table for each data store in the chain runtime.
+- Create a db table for each data store in the chain runtime.

-- Initialize the log of the chain
+#####Initialize the log of the chain

-Create individual print log objects for the chain.
+- Create individual print log objects for the chain.

-- Initialize the chain's cache
+#####Initialize the chain's cache

-  Create a cache and queue for the chain runtime.
+- Create a cache and queue for the chain runtime.

-- Initialize transactions in the chain trading module, such as cross-chain trading
+#####Initialize transactions in the chain trading module, such as cross-chain trading

-The cross-chain transaction in the registration transaction module will maintain a Map with the transaction type as the key and the transaction registration object as the value.
+- The cross-chain transaction in the registration transaction module will maintain a Map with the transaction type as the key and the transaction registration object as the value.
 The transaction registration object contains the API name of the transaction validator, the transaction service submission interface, and the transaction service rollback interface.
 And some information about the transaction itself.

-- Initialize the chain task scheduler
+#####Initialize the chain task scheduler

-Create various timing tasks for the chain runtime
+- Create various timing tasks for the chain runtime

+&nbsp;
 #### Collecting and processing transaction processes

 ![New transaction processing flow](./design/tx/new-tx.png)

 - Collect newly created transactions for each module of this node

-The nodes of Nuls 2.0 are modular, so the node is a whole composed of multiple core modules, and the transaction module acts as the transaction processing center of the node, but it is not the assembler of all the transactions of the node.
-The various transactions of the node are Created by the corresponding individual function modules.
+The nodes of Nuls 2.0 are modular.
+The node is a whole composed of multiple core modules.
+The transaction module acts as the transaction processing center of the node, but it is not the assembler of all the transactions of the node.
+The various transactions of the node are created by the corresponding individual function modules.
 Therefore, the primary task of the trading module is to collect the transactions assembled by each module.

 The function module performs transaction assembly according to the data provided by the user.
-After the assembly is completed, the transaction verifier is first executed to verify the basic data and business data of the transaction, and then the account book is verified by the account book module, and the transaction is directly sent to the transaction module through the verified transaction.
+After the assembly is completed, the transaction verifier is first executed to verify the basic and business data of the transaction.
+Then the account block is verified by the account block module, and the transaction is directly sent to the transaction module through the verified transaction.
 Do the following, then wait for the next step.

   - db unconfirmed storage
   - Consensus node puts the transaction into the queue to be packaged
   - Broadcast to other nodes

-- Collect transactions broadcast by other nodes
+#####Collect transactions broadcast by other nodes

 The transactions broadcast by other nodes will be sent by means of network messages.
 The first is the hash of the transaction, and the transaction management module will send a message requesting the complete transaction before receiving the complete transaction.